Women’s running shorts come in all shapes and sizes to suit any body type or situation. Photo: iRunFar/Eszter Horanyi

 Loose Versus Fitted Shorts

-The choice between loose split shorts and form-fitting shorts is mainly a style preference, although some women find that one type provides more protection against chafing than the other.
-Loose shorts with slits up the sides may provide a greater range of motion than those without splits.
-Splits come in quarter, half, and three-quarters lengths, so you can choose the amount of freedom you want.
 The higher the split rises, the wider the panels of the shorts open up, allowing your legs to move freely.
-Scalloped and contoured hems and V-shaped shorts also allow for increased mobility and are less likely to flap in the breeze on a blustery day.
-If you’re looking for a split short — with a ton of storage capacity as a bonus — try the Ultimate Direction Women’s Velum Short.
+Scalloped and contoured hems, as well as V-shaped shorts, also allow for increased mobility and are less likely to flap in the breeze on a blustery day.
+If you’re looking for a split short with a ton of storage capacity as a bonus, try the Ultimate Direction Women’s Velum Short.
 We also love the Tracksmith Twilight Split Shorts for their comfortable liner and loose, flowy fit.

 Finally, don’t underestimate the power of confidence.
 Do your shorts make you feel strong and capable?
 If not, consider trying something else.
-As one of our tester’s college teammates used to say before every race, “Look good, feel good.”
+As one of our testers’ college teammates used to say before every race, “Look good, feel good.”

 Waistband